matteosimonetti99/Tesi_magistrale/readme.txt

-To install (first time only, windows instructions, run by cmd inside this folder):
+To install (first time only, windows instructions but also works similar on linux, run by cmd inside this folder):

 python3.12 -m venv myenv312
-myenv312/bin/activate
-pip install -r requirements_3.12.txt
+myenv312/bin/Activate (if error is given try myenv312/bin/activate otherwise open powershell and execute: Set-ExecutionPolicy Unrestricted -Force) pip install -r requirements_3.12.txt

 python3.6 -m venv myenv
-myenv/bin/activate
-pip install -r requirements_3.6.txt
+myenv/bin/Activate (same as before) pip install -r requirements_3.6.txt

 Instead of "python3.12" and "python3.6" commands, use any command that lets you run python on versions 3.12 and then 3.6.